akercheval/si/README.md

 just haven't tried it yet.
   * If it does, you'd need to specify to write to a .c file as opposed to a .cpp one.
+* This is, because of Windows's weird encoding of accented characters, only questionably compatible with Windows.
+Everything here is encoded in UTF-8, for the curious.

 ##Planned updates: